ankschoubey/old-blog/_posts/2020-05-31-writing-motivation.md

 - The way to have something interesting to say is to go experience the world.

-- Improve your writing in every opportunity you get

 - Narate from our own experience.
 This keeps things unique and interesting.

+- Improve your writing in every opportunity you get

+- Prefer using active voice instead of passive to keep your writing more exciting.

 ## Use less words